john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ### Creating Arrays

-One major difference between lists and NumPy.arrays is that arrays don't just have to be one-dimensional like lists:
+One difference between lists and NumPy.arrays is that arrays don't just have to be one-dimensional:

     >>> from numpy import array
     >>>